Training Courses

 There are two ordinary calls per year: March and September.
 All applications will be made a year in advance.

-• What is the maximum amount of funding provided for an academic activity sponsored by UNU-BIOLAC?
+• What is the maximum amount of funding for an academic activity sponsored by UNU-BIOLAC?

-The maximum amount of funding provided for an academic activity sponsored by UNU-BIOLAC is USD 20,000.
+The maximum funding for an academic activity sponsored by UNU-BIOLAC is USD 20,000.
 UNU-BIOLAC only finances courses with counterpart funds.

 • Who manages scholarships for international students/participants?